Peanuts by Charles Schulz for December 20, 2015

 15. Missing large

-Joanematz Premium Member almost 9 years ago
+Joanematz Premium Member about 9 years ago

 I can read it!
 I used Shorthand for many years in my job as executive secretary and was surprised that it came back to me so easily – like riding a bike!!